 Be prepared to wear a mask wherever you go.
 Some states have mandates in place while others may be only suggested mask zones.
-There are many options but not all masks are created equal.
 Test out the different mask options and find what works for you and your family.

 Look for the Hidden Gems

 Depending on your family and the area you are planning to visit, this may not be the year to go to the most popular attractions or locations.
 Instead, this may be the perfect time to take the backroads and look for hidden gems.
 Call the city or state tourism office and ask them for advice.
 The tourism office personnel typically know their areas better than anyone so take advantage of their experience and ask them where to stay, eat or visit.
 You might find something amazing like we did when we were driving across Kansas one summer.